Order 30 oz of Soap, get 6 oz FREE!

 We specializes in raising the critically endangered, heritage hog, Gloucestershire Old Spot (GOS), the good old fashioned way…roaming freely on nearly 15 acres of organic pasture and orchards.
 We supplement the pastures/orchards with non-GMO feed, ground and mixed locally.
 The GOS is a unique and rare breed that is very different from other breeds in terms of meat characteristics and quality.
 Being critically endangered means there are less than 2000 registered hogs within the United States.
 To learn more about GOS pork visit our click here.
 WE are also members of GOS of America, a non-profit organization, ran by breeders/members.

-Here at Summer Smiles Honey Farm, we installed a certified, commercial kitchen in the early spring.
-We are very excited to announce that we do have our sausage for sale at this moment.
+Here at Summer Smiles Honey Farm, we are proud to say we have a PA Dept of Ag. certified, commercial kitchen.
 We developed our very own spice mixtures for both the loose, breakfast sausage, as well as for the spiced sausage, which in a link coil.
-We have Hot, Italian, and Spiced (similar to the other, and yet its very own unique flavor, and my personal favorite).
-The Bacon, we also cured our own special way, and smoked with apple-wood.

 Our Half & Whole Hog Sales.